 Add about ½ an inch of your favorite oil to a large saute pan or skillet.
 Let the oil heat up or medium-high heat, until a bit of breading dropped into the oil, begins to sizzle.

 Let the cutlets sautee on each side for about 2 minutes or until you have a nice golden brown color.
-Move the finished cutlets to a screen (or paper towels) to drain off the excess oil.
+Move the fried eggplant cutlets to a screen (or paper towels) to drain off the excess oil.

 Chef Dennis Tip: